 Staples was using a combination of AVAYA (telephony system)and NICE Engage (Quality Assurance software), that was built more for the era of phone calls and did not fit into their wider ambitions for an omnichannel,customer-driven Customer Experience.

 For one, the ecosystem that had been built around the telephone system was not nearly as agile as any of the newer, cloud-based solutions.
 Staples could not simply plug and play a new tool as and when they needed it,and that slowed down their pace of change.

 The older quality assurance tool also did not jive well with the training team’s philosophy – such tools were built for a more compliance-focused environment, where the mantra was more “catching” rather than “coaching”.
 There were no opportunities in those tools for the 2-way communication that Bonni believed was essential in the coaching process.

 Deciding to rip out the entire system (think telephony, workforce management, quality assurance, and learning), and to replace them with a new set of agile, constantly updated set of apps was no small investment, but it was a necessary move.

-Through a new approach to the agent experience and with the support of a new CX tech stack, Staples Canada has reinvigorated their CX team, and empowered customers to act more independently than ever before.
+Through a new approach to the agent experience and with the support of a new CX tech stack (including quality assurance scorecards hosted on MaestroQA), Staples Canada has reinvigorated their CX team, and empowered customers to act more independently than ever before.